A Restaurateur comes to Liberty Street, Newburgh

 Training with the best

-Mike Kelly is a Culinary Institute of America (C.I.A.) trained chef with an impressive track record including stints working for some of the top chefs and restaurateurs in not only the U.S., but the world.
+Mike Kelly is a Culinary Institute of America (C.I.A.) trained chef with an impressive track record.
+His chef stints include for some of the top chefs and restaurateurs not just in the U.S., but the world.

 The Liberty Street Bistro on a summer’s day in Newburgh, N.Y.